Pornographic film actor: Female performers

 According to a study investigating health risks for industry performers, female performers experience significantly higher risk within their job role than male performers.
 The study reported:

 Performers engaged in risky health behaviors that included high-risk sexual acts that are unprotected, substance abuse, and body enhancement.
 They are exposed to physical trauma on the film set.
 Many entered and left the industry with financial insecurity and suffered from mental health problems.
 Women were more likely than men to be exposed to health risks.
 Adult film performers, especially women, are exposed to health risks that accumulate over time and that are not limited to sexually transmitted diseases.

 Furthermore, there is a contrary opinion stating that porn production is not necessarily unethical or degrading.
 According to Lynn Comella, a women's studies professor at UNLV, presenting demeaning practices as representative of the entire porn industry is "akin to talking about Hollywood while only referencing Spaghetti Westerns".

 A 2012 study titled, "Why Become a Pornography Actress?" analyzed female performers in pornography, and their reasons for choosing the occupation; it found that the primary reasons were money (53%), sex (27%), and attention (16%).
 Respondents also stated the aspects of their work which they disliked.
 These included industry-associated people, e.g., co-workers, directors, producers, and agents, whose "attitudes, behaviors, and poor hygiene [were] difficult to handle within their work environment" or who were unscrupulous and unprofessional (39%); STIs risk (29%); and exploitation within the industry (20%).

-According to a 2013 study in the Journal of Sex Research, female porn performers were reported to have engaged in sexual activity at a younger age, utilized several drugs, identify as bisexual, had more sexual partners, and have better enjoyment of sex compared to their non-porn peers.
+According to a 2013 study in the Journal of Sex Research, female porn performers were reported to have engaged in sexual activity at a younger age, utilized several drugs, identified as bisexual, had more sexual partners, and had better enjoyment of sex compared to their non-porn peers.
 They were also found to have a good quality of life, social support systems, sexual fulfillment, spirituality, and equal or better levels of self-esteem compared to their non-porn counterparts.

 A 2018 review published in the Journal of Sex Research found in a survey that the majority of male pornography consumers disliked seeing "acts that were more clearly unpleasant/painful for female performers, such as forced gagging or forceful anal penetration."
 The study concluded that despite the oversaturation of extreme and kinky content in the industry, most consumers are not interested in kinky, fetish or degrading pornography.